We love this journey for “Schitt’s Creek”!

 “It’ll be an intimate affair, one that I think will have a lot of heart, and the proper amount of Canadian humility,” he said at the time.

-Luckily, Levy’s dream came to fruition.
-He, alongside the three main cast members, Noah Reid, Karen Robinson, executive producers and director Andrew Cividino, gathered for an “intimate” Emmys event in Toronto.
+Luckily, the actor’s dream came to fruition.
+He and his father joined O’Hara, Murphy, Noah Reid (Patrick Brewer), and Karen Robinson (Ronnie Lee) for an “intimate” Emmys event in Ontario.
 The group got to celebrate in real time as they kept collecting statues.

-The official “Schitt’s Creek” summed up our feelings towards the many wins with this astute message after Murphy collected her award:
+The official “Schitt’s Creek” Twitter account summed up many fans’ feelings toward the wins with this astute message after Murphy collected her award: